"If you betray yourself, if you say untrue things, if you act out a lie, you weaken your character."

 Active Shadow: The Asshole

-In the Asshole shadow, the energy of the Challenger becomes aggressive, self-righteous, and cruel.
+The Asshole shadow turns Challenger energy aggressive, self-righteous, and cruel.

-This looks like "telling it like it is" without regard for timing, context, or the other person's capacity to hear or process what you say.
+This looks like "telling it like it is" without regard for timing, context, or the other person's capacity to hear what is said.

 This is false honesty.
-It looks brave on the outside, but inside it's driven by aggression, not love; it's more about being right than being real.
+It looks brave but is driven by aggression, not love.
+It's more about being right than being real.

 Passive Shadow: The Doormat

-In the Doormat shadow, the Challenger's energy collapses into avoidance and people-pleasing.
+The Doormat shadow collapses Challenger energy into avoidance and people-pleasing.

 This looks like telling people what they want to hear instead of what's true.
-You hide behind niceness.
+We hide behind niceness.

 This is false kindness.
-You may seem agreeable, but you're not present or trustworthy.
-Over time, this erodes trust and respect, both from others and yourself.
+We seem agreeable but we're not present or trustworthy.
+Over time, this erodes trust and respect from others and ourselves.

 Near Enemies: False Versions

 Brutal honesty: Using truth as a weapon.
-True honesty includes care for the person hearing it; it does not delight in pain.
+True honesty includes care for the person hearing it.

-Selective honesty: Telling truths that serve you while hiding truths that don't.
-True honesty is complete, not just convenient.
+Selective honesty: Telling truths that serve us while hiding truths that don't.
+True honesty is complete, not convenient.

-Self-deception as protection: Lying to yourself to avoid pain.
-True honesty starts with facing your own reality, even when it's hard.
+Self-deception as protection: Lying to ourselves to avoid pain.
+True honesty starts with facing our own reality.

 The Feel of Honesty